 Performance Measures Requests for maintenance are responded to or actioned within 12 working days.
 Maintenance is implemented in accordance with Service Level Agreements.
 Requests for maintenance are responded to or actioned within 3 working days.
 Maintenance is implemented in accordance with Service Level Agreements.
-Signs are visible.Damaged signs are replaced as required.
-Safety in playgrounds and for playground equipment is upheld to Australian Standards (AS 1924, AS 4422 and AS 4486).
-Maintenance is implemented in accordance with internal Service Level Agreements.
-Comprehensive inspections are undertaken on a quarterly basis Time Frame 0 0 0 0 0 0 Mgt Team MPL (PAT PSU) MPL (PAT PSU) MPL (PAT PSU) MPL (PAT PSU) Action Replace damaged fencing as required Reports of leaking taps or bubblers will be responded to promptly.
-Install signs in highly visible locations.
-Replace damaged /vandalised signs where they have been rendered illegible the • Design and maintain playgrounds and play for equipment to relevant safety standards where nt. possible. • Undertake safety inspections and regular maintenance in accordance with Service Level Agreements.
+Signs are visible.
+Damaged signs are replaced as required.
+Time Frame 0 0 0 0 Mgt Team MPL (PAT PSU) MPL (PAT PSU) MPL (PAT PSU) Action 2.4G Fences Park and sportsground fencing • Replace damaged fencing as required will be maintained in a safe condition.
+Reports of leaking taps or bubblers will be MPL (PAT responded to promptly.
+2.41 SignsSigns are legible and are erected • Install signs in highly visible locations.in highly visible locations within • Replace damaged /vandalised signs where parks and sportsgrounds.
 Management Statement 2.4G Fences Park and sportsground fencing will be maintained in a safe condition.
-2.4H Taps and Bubblers Taps and bubblers in parks and sportsgrounds will be operational ind are erected ocations within ounds.
-2.4J Playgrounds Council will comply with the Australian Standards for playgrounds and play equipment.
+2.4H Taps and Bubblers Taps and bubblers in parks and sportsgrounds will be operational 2.41 Signs Signs are legible and are erected in highly visible locations within parks and sportsgrounds.